lijohnttle/habit-tracker/README.md

 ## About

-This is mobile application for habits tracking.
+This is a mobile application for habits tracking.